Settings and account access

 - In your identity provider (IdP), create a new SAML application

 - Copy and paste the required details in the Configure your identity provider section of the Mapbox SSO setup page into your IdP’s configuration workflow

-- Copy and paste the required details from your identity provider in the Setup SAML single sign-on for Mapbox section of the SSO setup page
+- Copy and paste the required details from your SAML app within your IdP into the Setup SAML single sign-on for Mapbox section of the SSO setup page

-- Click Enable single sign-on to save your integration
+- Click Enable single sign-on to save the integration

 Log into your identity provider with the required administrative privileges, then create a custom SAML2.0 application for Mapbox.
 See the following external links for IdP specific instructions:

 In this new application, enter the following values from the Mapbox SSO setup page:

 Single sign-on URL, also could be referred to as the